 The proliferation of international, regional and domestic human rights standards has led to a multitude of actors and procedures dedicated to their implementation.
 In turn, this has crowded existing regulatory regimes.
 For IHL on the other hand, dedicated monitoring mechanisms are rare and many are either not used or otherwise ineffective.
 International criminal law courts and tribunals provide partial solutions as they focus on individual criminal responsibility.
-Our research in this domain aims at accompanying existing mechanisms and their stakeholders, ongoing policy discussions, negotiations, reforms and new developments in order to ensure the ongoing relevance of the international legal framework for the most vulnerable, along with accountability and redress for the victims.
+Our research in this domain aims to accompany existing mechanisms and their stakeholders, ongoing policy discussions, negotiations, reforms and new developments in order to ensure the ongoing relevance of the international legal framework for the most vulnerable, along with accountability and redress for victims.

 Cámara de Diputadas y Diputados de ChileRESEARCH